tardate/LittleArduinoProjects/Kinetics/HomopolarJouleThiefBlinky/README.md

 * the battery, magnets and coil are arranged as a bouncy homopolar motor
 * a diode and capacitor attached to the coil harvest the flyback energy to power the LED

+The charge pump/joule thief element of the circuit enables the LED to be powered from the 1.5V AAA source, even though the LED forward voltage is higher.
+The minimum forward voltages of the LEDs I've been using are as follows:

+* white LED Vf ~2.6V
+* red LED Vf ~1.8V

 Here's a sketch of my design: